asyncapi/website/pages/docs/tools/generator/template-development.md

 ### `template` directory

-The `template` directory stores generated outputs in files.
-In other words, the generator processes all the files stored in this directory.
+The `template` directory holds all the files that will be used for generating the output.
+The generator will process all the files stored in this directory.

 ```js
 import { File, Text } from "@asyncapi/generator-react-sdk";